-The first section is a multidisciplinary workshop (Winter/Spring Workshop) consisting of a serie of lectures divided in three weekends between March and April that will take place in Milan in the large and evocative spaces of post-industrial DanceHaus.
+The first section is a multidisciplinary workshop (Winter Workshop) consisting of a serie of lectures divided in three weekends between March and April that will take place in Milan in the large and evocative spaces of post-industrial DanceHaus.

 The second phase (Fall Competition Workshop) will be staged on-site in a mediterranean location, according to the years specific case-study, in late September.

 The two moments, open to students and young professionals up to 30 years old, can be attended as single formation events, or together, as part of a wider experience.
 University credits (CFU) will be available for each of the two workshop independently.

-The Winter/Spring Workshop is a multidisciplinary educational session able to cover all the different topics necessary to pursue MediterraNew Vision.
+The Winter Workshop is a multidisciplinary educational session able to cover all the different topics necessary to pursue MediterraNew Vision.
 It will offer students and young professionals up to 30 years old a unique opportunity to research new sustainable strategies for a better tomorrow of all countries that are not fully taking advantage of their historical and landscape heritage potential.

 The Winter workshop will take place in Milan during three weekends, as shown by the following table.

 First lecture weekend